 Statin drugs are the most commonly prescribed drug in the United States and rates are growing worldwide.
 Over the past 30 years, since the development of statins the recommended levels of cholesterol continue to be lowered to where it is not uncommon to see physicians aiming for total cholesterol levels of 170 or lower.
 The controversy over the use of statins and ideal cholesterol levels is a discussion all its own,

+By now, you’re probably familiar with what neuropathy is and the symptoms of it, but what causes Neuropathy?
 The most well known causes of neuropathy are a complication of diabetes and a side effect of some types of chemotherapy.
 However many people have neuropathy for a variety of other reasons.
 These other reasons are often overlooked until they are quite severe because you just may not be looking for symptoms of neuropathy.
-Read more about what is neuropathy and symptoms of neuropathy here.